 Draco stared at Hermione, realising that he could never grow sick of looking at her face.
 She looked so beautiful when her lips pursed together softly as she considered something, her eyes still closed as her brow furrowed into a small frown.
 He felt the need to reach down, smoothing the frown off her face and stealing a kiss to make her smile again; fill her eyes with warmth.

-"Are you alright?" he whispered, his fingers still tracing her arm.
+"Are you alright?" he tilted his head, his fingers still stroking her cheek.
 He realised suddenly that she was looking at him, smiling, her big brown chocolate eyes searching his own.
 He smiled at her and squeezed her hand.
 She held it tighter, watching as he lifted it, slowly towards his mouth.

 He kissed her hand gently, his lips soft and warm against her skin and she felt a shiver ripple through her and light up all of her nerves.